upenndigitalscholarship/petrodelphia/pages/website-guide.md

 credits: true
 ---

-## Guide to Petrosylvania website work
+## Guide to Petrodelphia website work
 <hr />

 ### Downloading the spreadsheet

-1. Log into GitHub and navigate to [https://github.com/upenndigitalscholarship/petrosylvania-collection-builder](https://github.com/upenndigitalscholarship/petrosylvania-collection-builder).
+1. Log into GitHub and navigate to [https://github.com/upenndigitalscholarship/petrodelphia](https://github.com/upenndigitalscholarship/petrodelphia).
 2. In the _data folder, click on petro-metadata.csv.
 3. Click the button with three dots at the upper right of the screen and select "Download."
 4. Note where the file saved on your computer and open it in Google Sheets (or Excel?)